mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 Cloud computing is about strengthening the current systems to support life, work, and care.
 I am thankful to be growing at Bozeman Health.
 Step by step, let's keep on walking this walk.

+If you are exploring cloud technologies in healthcare or IT, I’d love to share and learn together.
+Feel free to connect with me.

 [← Back to Blog](/blog)